ichibha/Equarius/README.md

 # Support page for Equarius
-Thie is the support page for Equarius formula editor.
+Thie is the user support page for Equarius formula editor.
 Equarius is available in App Store (Under preparation).
-Feel free to share your suggestions, requests, bug reports, and any comments from Issues.
+Feel free to share your questions, requests, bug reports, and any comments from Issues.

 ## Links
 - [Privacy Policy](https://github.com/ichibha/Equarius/blob/main/privacy_policy.md)